antonintouron/rails-docker-open-apm/README.md

 * Run `docker-compose exec web rails create_data_elasticsearch:process` (Run rake task => /lib/task)
 * Index is `index01`
-* Test if data is on elasticsearch, go to `localhost:3000/es`
+* Test if data is on elasticsearch, go to `localhost:3000/es` (if you are error with webpack run `docker-compose run web rails webpacker:install` and override configuration)

 # Run APM